sunnysingh/sunnysingh.io/src/posts/javascript-import-from-folder/index.md

 metaImage: "meta.png"
 ---

 Maintaining medium to large projects is a pain.
 Even if you try to split things up into multiple files, you start to realize that managing imports starts getting ugly.
-I'd be lying if said my files never looked like this:
+I'd be lying if I said my files never looked like this:

 ```js
 // Holy imports Batman! 😲